bigsas777/LinearRegressionFromScratch/README.md

 ## 📌 Implemented Algorithms
 - **🔢 Linear Regression**: Uses matrix operations for efficient computation and supports multiple features (multivariate regression).
 Optimized with gradient descent for parameter tuning.
-- **🧠 Logistic Regression** *(Coming soon!)*: Implements binary classification using the sigmoid function and gradient-based optimization.
+- **🧠 Logistic Regression**: Implements binary classification using the sigmoid function and gradient-based optimization.
+The model predicts probabilities and classifies inputs into binary categories (0 or 1) based on a threshold (default: 0.5).
+Includes a cost function based on log loss and supports gradient descent for parameter updates.

+## 🛠️ Input Handling
+All models in this repository accept inputs as NumPy arrays.
+If the input arrays do not match the required shape, the models will internally reshape or modify them as needed to ensure compatibility with the algorithm's computations.

 This project is a continuous learning journey—stay tuned for more algorithms! 🚀